lumiliet/vim-smart-object/README.md

 }
 ```

 Take this very useful snippet.
-With the cursor on the first line you can do two neat things. `ci(` will empty the arguments so you can write others. `ci{` deletes the function body and lets you write a new one.
+With the cursor on the beginning of the first line you can do two neat things. `ci(` will empty the arguments so you can write others. `ci{` deletes the function body and lets you write a new one.

 ## Support